#Innsider’s guide to Prague

 Prague is said to be one of the most beautiful cities in the world, rich with culture and with fantastic nightlife, what’s not to like about the Czech Republic’s first city?
-Check out some of our #Innsider tips to make your stay one to remember.
+Check out some of our #Innsider tips for things to do in Prague to make your stay one to remember.

 Beat the rush

-#Innsiders don’t normally do tourist-traps but Charles Bridge really is worth checking out, especially if you are visting the city.
+#Innsiders don’t normally do tourist-traps but Charles Bridge really is worth checking out, especially if you are visiting Prague.
 Avoid peak times during the day and take a stroll in the early morning or at dusk when it’s not only quieter but at its most romantic too.

 Catch some Jazz

 You might associate the Czech Republic with classical music.
 (Did you know Mozart penned Don Giovanni whilst visiting Prague?)
 But one of the country’s first loves is jazz and Prague is home to countless jazz clubs. #Innsiders are spoiled for choice with bars and clubs hosting live acts, musicians and singers.
 From cellar bars to more up-market establishments, click here for a list of suggestions of bars to visit.

 Among the things to do in Prague is stopping by a café.
 Café culture is at the heart of Prague life.
 And there is nothing more relaxing than kicking back at one of the city’s cafes with a book, or with a friend to watch the world go by.
 If you like your coffee with a dash of art, head to the Grand Café Orient.
 The café is situated in a building dedicated to cubism, with furniture, pottery and décor all influenced by the cubist style.
 For a more modern experience, try Cukrkavalimonada which means Sugar, Coffee, Lemonade.
 Situated within easy reach of the Charles Bridge, it boasts its own in-house confectioner (and cakes to die for!).

 Pick up a Pivo